-Far too often, the communications a church uses to get people to come to a seasonal outreach event are selected, purchased and mailed out by the church.
-Statistically a certain number ought to respond and though we rejoice if even one new person comes and ultimately comes to know Jesus as Savior, let me suggest another strategy that is more biblical, more successful, and that will probably save your church come money also.
+As I mentioned in the intro—Far too often, when a church is planning a major holiday outreach, a catalog of professionally produced postcards are selected, purchased and mailed out by the church.
+This can cost a lot of money, but sometimes a smaller church desperately wants to try something that might result in growth, so they spend money, that perhaps could have been used for other things and try it.
+Statistically, as the companies will tell you a certain number ought to respond and though we rejoice if even one new person comes and ultimately comes to know Jesus as Savior because of that process, let me suggest another strategy that is more biblical, more successful, and that will probably save your church some money also.

 A new strategy—Involve the whole church in seasonal communication

 Everyone in the church needs to be involved for holiday and special events to be successful.
 Everyone needs to be part of and feel responsible for the outreach and growth of your church.
 When Jesus said:

 “All authority in heaven and on earth has been given to me.
 Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 (Matt.
 28:18-20)

 "But you will receive power when the Holy Spirit comes on you, and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 (Acts 1:8)

 He did not qualify these commands by saying: